EFTEC/ValidationOne/README.md

 ## Getting the messages

 **MessageList** is a list of containers of messages.
 It's aimed at convenience, so it features many methods to access the information in different ways.

-Messages are catalogued as follows
+Messages are ranked as follows

 | id      | Description                                                          | Example                               |
 |---------|----------------------------------------------------------------------|---------------------------------------|